 - Launch your store

-As you move on with creating and setting up your eCommerce store, you would need a strategy that sets you up for success in 2022.
+As you move on with creating and setting up your eCommerce store, you would need a strategy that sets you up for success.

 Start a free trial on the Shopify eCommerce store

 After creating a Shopify account, you’ll be granted a free trial to create your first eCommerce store.
 This will serve as a starting point for your eCommerce business to become a full-fledged Shopify online store and pave the way to becoming one of the many Shopify online stores.

 The trial usually lasts for 14 days and should be enough to go through all the necessary procedures required to start and launch your own Shopify store.
 You’ll find that the process isn’t as difficult as it might seem at first, we’d also like to add that even after your store goes live, you’ll still be allowed to include additional products in your inventory.

 When you begin the registration process, you’ll be prompted to register your store name.
 Your chosen business name will be used as your designated URL, for example (yourstorename.myshopify.com).

 Once you’ve answered a few questions and provided some of your personal details, you’ll be redirected into your very own Shopify account to commence the next phase.
 The following are some of the things you’ll need as you proceed.

 Every brand needs a logo to stand out, so do your best to come up with something creative that also matches your business idea.
 Although it’s quite alright if designing logos is exactly your strong suit, you can always enlist the services of a professional designer to help create a clever mind-challenging brand logo that’ll grab the interest of your target audience.

 Whether you’ll be creating your logo yourself or have a pro do it instead, you might want to create a .png file with a transparent background on your Shopify page to allow you to resize your logo without affecting its overall quality.